Tunneling Spectroscopy of Two-Dimensional Materials Based on Via Contacts: Abstract

 \section{Abstract}

 We introduce a novel planar tunneling architecture for van der Waals heterostructures based on via contacts, namely metallic contacts embedded into through-holes in hexagonal boron nitride (\textit{h}BN).
-We use the via-based tunneling method to study the single-particle density of states of two different two-dimensional (2D) materials, superconducting \nbse and monolayer graphene in zero magnetic field as well as in the quantum Hall regime.
-In \nbse devices, we characterize the barrier strength and interface disorder, within the Blonder-Tinkham-Klapwijk model, for tunnel barrier thicknesses of 0, 1 and 2 layers of \textit{h}BN and study the area dependence of the tunneling contacts down to $30^2$ nm$^2$, demonstrating that the effect of interface disorder can be suppressed in the small-area limit.
-Additionally, we demonstrate that for 0 layers of \textit{h}BN, we cross over from diffusive to point contacts in the small-area limit.
-In graphene, we show that reducing the tunneling area can suppress the effects of phonon-assisted tunneling and defects in the \textit{h}BN barriers.
-These via-based tunneling devices overcome limitations of other planar tunneling designs and can be used to produce high-quality, ultra-clean tunneling structures from a variety of 2D materials.
+We use the via-based tunneling method to study the single-particle density of states of two different two-dimensional (2D) materials, \nbse and graphene.
+In \nbse devices, we characterize the barrier strength and interface disorder for barrier thicknesses of 0, 1 and 2 layers of \textit{h}BN and study the dependence on tunnel-contact area down to $(44 \pm 14)^2 $ nm$^2$.
+For 0-layer \textit{h}BN devices, we demonstrate a crossover from diffusive to point contacts in the small-contact-area limit.
+In graphene, we show that reducing the tunnel barrier thickness and area can suppress effects due to phonon-assisted tunneling and defects in the \textit{h}BN barrier.
+This via-based architecture overcomes limitations of other planar tunneling designs and produces high-quality, ultra-clean tunneling structures from a variety of 2D materials. \\ \\ $\bold{Keywords:}$ tunneling spectroscopy, via contacts, niobium diselenide, superconductivity, graphene, two-dimensional materials

 {\textbf{Fig.}} {\textbf{\arabic{figure}}} [1]{\textbf{#1}\xspace}